-In the Dat implementation we implement the above actions on top of four types of discovery networks:
+In the Dat implementation we implement the above actions on top of three types of discovery networks:

-- DNS name servers An Internet standard mechanism for resolving keys to addresses - Multicast DNS Useful for discovering peers on local networks

-- Kademlia Mainline Distributed Hash Table Zero point of failure, increases probability of Dat working even if DNS servers are unreachable - Signalhub An HTTP key resolving service, nondistributed.
-Used by web browser clients who can't form raw UDP/TCP packets.
+- DNS name servers An Internet standard mechanism for resolving keys to addresses - Multicast DNS Useful for discovering peers on local networks - Kademlia Mainline Distributed Hash Table Less central points of failure, increases probability of Dat working even if DNS servers are unreachable

 Additional discovery networks can be implemented as needed.
-We chose the above four as a starting point to have a complementary mix of strategies to increase the probability of source discovery.
+We chose the above three as a starting point to have a complementary mix of strategies to increase the probability of source discovery.
+Additionally you can specify a Dat via HTTPS link, which runs the Dat protocol in "single-source" mode, meaning the above discovery networks are not used, and instead only that one HTTPS server is used as the only peer.